 We grant to you a non-exclusive, non-transferable, limited licence only to use the Website, and the Services, in accordance with the provisions set out in the Conditions.
-In particular, the Website, and the services available on it, are for use only in connection with (1) your direct personal legal needs (if you are an individual) and those of any spouse, civil partner or cohabiting partner of yours when creating a 'paired' or mirror will; or (2) your direct business legal needs if you are a business.
+In particular: (1) the Services available on the Website for consumers are for use by you only in connection with your direct personal legal needs or for use by you in connection with the direct personal legal needs of a Household Member.
+A Household Member means an adult living, otherwise than on a basis that is intended to be temporary, under the same roof as you; or (2) the Services available on the Website for businesses are for use by you and your authorised personnel only in connection with your direct business legal needs.
 You may not use or exploit the Website, or any of the Services, for any professional or commercial purpose (including use of the Document Preparation Service to create legal forms or documents for resale).
 All rights not expressly granted to you in the Conditions are reserved by us and, if applicable, our licensors.

 You represent and warrant that you possess the legal right, capacity and ability to agree to the Conditions and use the Website in accordance with them.
-If you are an individual, you represent and warrant that you are at least 18 years old.
-If you are using the Website on behalf of an organisation, you represent and warrant that you have the ability to agree to the Conditions on behalf of such organisation and all references to you throughout the Conditions will include such organisation, jointly and severally with you personally.
+Individuals using the Website (whether on their own behalf or on behalf of a business) represent and warrant that they are at least 18 years old.
+Authorised personnel using the Website on behalf of a business represent and warrant that they have the ability to agree to the Conditions on behalf of that business.

 Minors are not eligible to use the Website and we ask that they do not submit any personal information to us.